soboapps/RateMyApp/README.md

     <string name="dialog_message_never">Never</string>
     <string name="dialog_message_no_gp">You do not have Google Play installed</string>

 in your Main Class
-      // Under
+      // Under your
-      public class Main extends Activity  {
+      public class Main...

-      // ADD
+      // Add...
       private RateMyApp rate;

-      In onCreate add...
+In onCreate Add...

         //Initialize the RateMyApp component
         //set the title, days till the user is prompted and the no. of launches till the user is prompted